UCSB-CMPTGCS20-S16/CS20-S16-lab05/README.md

 When it comes up, click and drag the window by its title bar over to the right of your Python Shell window.

-Now, open one of these links and copy-paste into your new untitled file.
+Now, open one of these links and copy-paste into your new window.
 (You may want to "right click", or on Mac, "control-click", to open it in a new window or tab.)

 * As a plain file: [lab05Funcs.py](https://raw.githubusercontent.com/UCSB-CMPTGCS20-S16/CS20-S16-lab05/master/lab05Funcs.py)
 * On github: [lab05Funcs.py on github](https://github.com/UCSB-CMPTGCS20-S16/CS20-S16-lab05/blob/master/lab05Funcs.py)

 Use the "Save As" option to save that file in the`~/cs20/lab05` folder with the name `lab05Funcs.py`

-Alternatively, from the front page of the repository, [UCSB-CMPTGCS20-S16/CS20-S16-lab05](https://github.com/UCSB-CMPTGCS20-S16/CS20-S16-lab05), right click `lab05Funcs.py` and use the "Save Link As" option to save that file in the `~/cs20/lab05` folder with the name `lab05Funcs.py`

 Step 2: Copy some more code from `lab05Tests.py`
 -----------------------------------------------